valer-cara/robot/README.md

-# Robot
+# Robot [in progress]

 Big Goal: 6 axis robot arm.
-Hardware, software and docs.
-Current Goal: Finish the controller to drive a motor got from a kitchen mixer/blender (for some extra power).
+Hardware, software and docs Current Goal: Finish the controller to drive a motor got from a kitchen mixer/blender (for some extra power).

 ## What we have (very short overview)